andrewblackmon/culture/other-details.md

 **Work Attire**

 We encourage everyone to dress in a way that represents their own unique self.
 Our work environment is casual, and we allow jeans, t-shirts, and sneakers.
-Just keep in mind that we’re a professional workplace too, and expect everyone to use their best judgement when choosing what to wear to work.
-Try to avoid outfits that you'd wear to sleep, the beach, a workout class, while lounging around the house, or in Las Vegas.
+Just keep in mind that we’re a professional workplace too, and we expect everyone to use their best judgement when choosing what to wear to work.
+Try to avoid outfits that you'd wear to sleep, the beach, a workout class, while lounging around the house, or when going out in Las Vegas.

-For example, don’t wear flip flops, sweat pants, sagging pants, yoga pants, old beat up shoes, see-through clothing, or overly revealing / tight clothing like short shorts, and extra low tops and dresses.
+For example, don’t wear flip flops, sweat pants, sagging pants, yoga pants, old beat up shoes, see-through clothing, or overly revealing / tight clothing like short-shorts, extra low tops, or dresses.